The Messenger: The Story of Joan of Arc: Plot

 Joan returns to Reims to witness the coronation of Charles VII of France.
 Her military campaigns continue to the walls of Paris, although she does not receive her requested reinforcements, and the siege is a failure.
 Joan asks King Charles VII for another army, but he refuses, saying he now prefers diplomacy over warfare.
 Believing she threatens his position and will require the expenditure of treasure, Charles conspires to get rid of Joan by having her captured by enemy forces.
 She is taken prisoner by the pro-English Burgundians at Compiègne, who sell her to the English.
-The English then held a trial in Rouen while placing her in shackles.
+The English then held a trial for her in Rouen while placing her in shackles.

 Based on her claim of visions and signs from God, she is tried for heresy in an ecclesiastical court proceeding.
 The English wish to quickly condemn and execute Joan, for English soldiers are afraid to fight while she remains alive, based on their belief that she can supernaturally affect battles while in prison.
 Bishop Cauchon expresses his fear of wrongfully executing someone who might have received visions from God.
 Convicted, Joan is distraught that she will be executed without making a final confession.
 The Bishop tells her she must recant her visions before he can hear her confession.
 Joan signs the recantation.
 The relieved Bishop shows the paper to the English, asserting that Joan can no longer be burned as a heretic.
 While in her cell, Joan is confronted by her conscience and she questions whether she was actually receiving messages from God.

 The frustrated English devise another way to have Joan executed by the Church.
 English soldiers go into Joan's cell, rip her clothes and give her men's clothing to wear.
 The English claim she conjured a spell to make the new clothing appear and that she is a witch who must be burned.
 Although suspecting the English are lying, the Bishop abandons Joan to her fate and she is burned alive in the marketplace of Rouen.
 A postscript adds that she was canonised as a saint in the 20th century.